flex-rental-solutions/docker-compose-challenge/README.md

 1. Setup an haproxy container as the API "front door".
 Configure haproxy to start on port 8100.
 Expose port 8100 to the host.
 2. Setup a mock API cluster using the `nginxdemos/hello` Docker image.
 Make sure there are 3 instances of `nginxdemos/hello` running.
-3. Modify the haproxy config to route `/api` to the API cluster.
-It should load balance across the 3 instances.
+3. Modify the haproxy config to route the `/api` URL context to the API cluster and have it load balance across the 3 nginx instances.

 ### Outcome